fbpx

 Oracles – the problems

 You can see for yourself that oracles are an important component of the blockchain ecosystem.
 However, one of the problems with oracles is hacking attacks.
-Therefore, it is significant that in its design, the smart contract based on it is not compromised.
+Therefore, it is important that in its design, the smart contract based on it is not compromised.
 Moreover, unfortunately, oracles are not subject to the security mechanisms that public blockchains provide.

 Summary